Legal

 Who we share your information with

-We do not sell your personal information, and we do not share it for marketing purposes.
-We do, however, use a small number of trusted service providers (“data processors”) who handle information on our behalf so that the website can function:
+We do not sell your personal information, and we do not share it with third parties for their own marketing purposes.
+We use a small number of trusted service providers (“data processors”) who handle information on our behalf so that our website and our business can function:

 We may also disclose personal information where we are required to do so by law, or to establish, exercise or defend legal claims.